FeelingFun/sxtools/README.md

 ### Export preview grid spacing
 Is the distance between all export objects when previewed.
 The objects are laid out in a grid.

+### Use export suffix
+A simple switch that allows exported meshes to either have the 'paletted' suffix or not.
+Can be useful if your game identifies meshes according to their suffixes.

+### layer 1-10 display name
+To help artists remember if specific layers are allocated for particular functions, the names SX Tools uses in its own layer list can be overridden.

 Albedo colors are flattened, but the coverage masks of each layer are exported.
 This allows palette management in the game engine.